 Fertilizing Lilies

-Lilium is a genus of flowering plants that includes a variety of popular garden plants, more commonly known as lilies.
+Lilium is a genus of flowering bulbs that are often grown in the home garden and known commonly known as lilies.
 It is important to fertilize lilies to ensure they receive the necessary nutrients for proper growth and health.
 However, if the lily is native to your area, it may be adapted to the local soil conditions and may not need fertilization.
 In this case, avoid over-fertilizing and potentially damaging the plant.

-A mature, established lily plant may need less fertilization than a newly planted young lily.
-Therefore, it is important to monitor the plant's growth rate and overall health to determine fertilization needs.
-If the plant appears healthy and grows satisfactorily, it may not need additional fertilization.
-However, fertilization may be necessary to boost its growth if the plant struggles.
+It is important to monitor the plant's growth rate and overall health to determine fertilization needs.
+If the lily appears healthy and is growing in good garden soil, it may not need additional fertilization.
+However, fertilization may be necessary to boost its growth if the plant struggles or your soil is nutrient deficient.

 asiatic-lily-blooms.jpg